Skip to main content

 How has MMM made a difference in your career?

-Business school is a great opportunity to reset.
-I was burnt out and tired after launching the two companies, and I wanted to go back to the drawing board and reflect on what went well and where I could’ve improved as a builder and entrepreneur.
+Business school was a great opportunity for me to reset.
+I was burnt out and tired after launching the two companies, and I wanted to go back to the drawing board and reflect on what went well and where I could've improved as a builder and entrepreneur.
 The MMM program provided a soft landing and an encouraging community to do this work.
 By the time I graduated, I had experimented with many ideas and ultimately landed in a role that I would not have had access to prior to MMM.
 Additionally, I felt equipped to re-enter and thrive in the next chapter of life.

 What value do you think MMM graduates bring to industry now?